ElementTech/kube-reqsizer/README.md

 ## Limitations

 - Does not work with CRD controllers (such as Argo Rollouts)
-- Does not have persistent cache.
-Will reset cache on controller restart

 # Development
 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.